 Optimizing employee performance and customer satisfaction should always be held as a top priority for any call center manager.
-But few have the necessary tools or understand the best methods for achieving that optimal state.
+But few have the necessary tools or understand the best methods for achieving that optimal state – it’s important to not only have the interpersonal skills but also a worthy call center workforce management tool.
 It’s not enough to act as babysitter to your team or as the secretary handling paperwork and other tasks—it’s important to lead, to take the information you accumulate about your customer support personnel and work with them to bring out their highest potential.
 To achieve these goals, there are five key areas every call center manager should emphasize in developing his or her team.

 Before you can achieve anything with your call center agents, you need a basic foundation of trust.
 That doesn’t mean you need to book team-building retreats in the mountains, but it does mean you need to establish yourself as fair, attentive to individuals, and worth listening to.
 For the most part, you’ll achieve this naturally if you pay attention and think your actions through, but it’s important to mention as it’s the basis for all other improvements.